 The Center for Diversity & Inclusion at Brigham and Women’s Hospital aims to provide advocacy, support and resources for all diverse faculty, staff, trainees and students.
 Get to know our team:

-Dr. Nawal Nour is the chief diversity & inclusion officer for faculty, trainees and students at Brigham and Women’s Hospital.
-In addition, she is the Director of both the African Women’s Health Center and the Division Director of both Ambulatory Obstetrics and Gynecology.
-Dr. Nour also serves as the Director of the Global Obstetrics and Gynecology at Brigham and Women’s Hospital.
+Dr. Nawal Nour is the Chief Diversity & Inclusion Officer for faculty, trainees and students at Brigham and Women’s Hospital.
+In addition, she is the Founding Director of the African Women’s Health Center and the Division Director of both Ambulatory Obstetrics and Gynecology.
+Dr. Nour also serves as the Director of the Global Obstetrics and Gynecology Health at Brigham and Women’s Hospital.
 Dr. Nour is a board-certified Obstetrician/Gynecologist and an Associate Professor at Harvard Medical School.

 Recently named one of Forbes 40 Women to Watch Over 40, Dr. Nour established the world-renowned African Women’s Health Center which provides appropriate holistic health and outreach programs to the African community in Boston.
 As the founder and current director, Dr. Nour was honored as a 2003 MacArthur Foundation Fellow for creating the country’s only center of its kind that focuses on both physical and emotional needs of women who have had or undergone female genital cutting.
 This work has been covered by the media including the Associated Press, New York Times, and Washington Post, NPR, O and Essence magazine.

 Dr. Nour was born in the Sudan and raised in Egypt and England.
 She came to the United States to attend Brown University.
-She received her medical degree from Harvard Medical School, completed an Ob-Gyn residency in Obstetrics and Gynecology at the Brigham and Women’s Hospital and a MPH at Harvard School of Public Health.
+She received her medical degree from Harvard Medical School, completed an Ob-Gyn residency in Obstetrics and Gynecology at the Brigham and Women’s Hospital and an MPH at Harvard School of Public Health.
 She has received numerous awards for her community work and outreach including honorary doctorate degrees from Bowdoin College and Williams College.
 Dr. Nour presently serves on the Brigham Health Board of Trustees.